Deirdre Barlow: Storylines

 In August 2012, Tracy complains of stomach pains but no one believes her except Deirdre.
 Ken assumes that Tracy is making excuses so that they will look after Amy (now played by Elle Mulvaney) but are stunned to find that Tracy has collapsed of kidney failure, after she doesn't collect Amy from football training.
 Tracy is hospitalised and she apologises to Deirdre for all the trouble she has caused and that she is the only person who has repeatedly forgiven her for her mistakes.
-In April 2013, Ken leaves Weatherfield and flies to Canada to visit his grandson Adam Barlow (now played by Sam Robertson) who is seriously ill and it is revealed that Ken will be staying in Canada for the foreseeable future to aid Adam in his recovery.
-Whilst Ken was away, much changed: Tracy's boyfriend Rob Donovan (Marc Baylis) places a bet on at Peter's bookies which cleans him out and the business shuts down.
+In April 2013, Ken leaves Weatherfield and flies to Canada to visit Adam (now played by Sam Robertson) who is seriously ill and it is revealed that Ken will be staying in Canada for the foreseeable future to aid Adam in his recovery.
+Whilst Ken was away, much changed: Peter's adversary Rob Donovan (Marc Baylis) has become Tracy's new love interest and has ended up cleaning out Peter's bookies, which in turn leads to the business shutting down.
 Tracy and Rob go on to rent the premises from Peter and set up Barlow's Buys which sells everything from televisions to jewellery.
-Deirdre is very suspicious of Rob and his intentions towards Tracy and her entire family.
+Deirdre is suspicious of Rob, particularly his intentions towards Tracy and their entire family.
+At the same time, however, she supports Peter's marriage with Rob's half-sister Carla Connor (Alison King) and attends their 2013 Christmas Day wedding.

 As time moves on, Rob moves into No. 1 with Tracy and Deirdre, causing initial tension in the household.
-In May 2014, Peter's affair with Tina McIntyre (Michelle Keegan) is revealed to the street, and Tina is found dead after being pushed from the balcony in the builder's yard and then being hit over the head with a blunt object.
-Deirdre protests Peter's innocence to the rest of the street.
+In May 2014, Deirdre is shocked to learn Peter had an affair with his son's babysitter Tina McIntyre (Michelle Keegan) for most of the year.
+Moments later, Tina is found dead after being pushed from the balcony in the builder's yard and then being hit over the head with a blunt object.
+Carla breaks up with Peter and he has to rely on Deirdre's support as she protests his innocence to the rest of the street.
 At Tina's funeral, Rob and Peter argue again as Rob urges Peter to admit that he killed Tina and that he ruined her life.
 Peter responds by saying "yeah well she ruined my life so that makes us even", which the other mourners take as a confession of guilt.
 Peter's defence team urge him to plead guilty, and Deirdre suggests that he do as they recommended.
 Peter then stops talking to Deirdre and refuses to see her in prison.